Alexander Marshal

 Marshal was described as an accomplished painter of flowers and fruit in Sir William Sanderson's Graphice of 1658.
 His experimenting with pigments led to their being extracted from flowers, berries, gums, and roots, as well as verdigris and arsenic.
 He painted for the pleasure it gave to him and his horticulturist friends.
 William Freind, Marshal's great nephew and heir, wrote of him as having "an independent fortune and painting merely for his amusement".
 He believed that plants could only be understood if they were grown to reveal their complete life-cycle.

 Earlier in his life he operated as a merchant, living for some time in France.
+His earliest surviving dated work is a miniature of Catherine Murray, Countess of Dysart of Ham House from 1649.
 He is recorded living at Ham in 1650, London in 1651, and Islington in 1654, staying there with the son of an Alderman Dewes.
-His final years were spent at Fulham Palace, the home of Bishop Compton, from 1675 until his death there on 7 December 1682.
+In 1667 he wrote to the Royal Society from Castle Ashby, the seat of James Compton, 3rd Earl of Northampton.
+His final years were spent at Fulham Palace, the home of the earls' brother Bishop Compton, from 1675 until his death there on 7 December 1682.
 He left behind a childless widow, Dorothea (whom he married on 26 July 1678), the daughter of Francis Smith.
 He was buried at All Saints Church, Fulham, in front of the altar, where an inscription on his tombstone reads, in part:

+When Dorothea died in 1711, she bequeathed Marshal's florilegium to her nephew Robert Freind.
+It was sold at auction in 1777 and presented to George IV sometime after 1820.

 A selection of Marshal's works was shown at the "Amazing Rare Things: The Art of Natural History in the Age of Discovery" exhibition at The Queen's Gallery, Buckingham Palace, curated by David Attenborough.